acacode/kinka/docs/documentation.md

     <td><code>0</code></td>
     <td>
         Sets the number of milliseconds after which request automatically will be terminated.
 0 value means no timeout.<br>
-        <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/timeout">Read more about it is here...</a>
+        <a href="https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/timeout">Read more about it here...</a>
     </td>
   </tr>
   <tr>